lushonline/olsaphpnocurl/README.md

 Minimum PHP version that supports TLS 1.2 is PHP 5.5.19 with OpenSSL 1.0.1

+For an alternate version that uses cURL see [https://github.com/martinholden-skillsoft/olsaphpcurl](https://github.com/martinholden-skillsoft/olsaphpcurl)

 # Config
 In the config.php you need to enter the OLSA endpoint url, customerid and shared secret